 Carrie holds a bachelor’s degree in cultural anthropology and a master’s degree in art history both from the University of Massachusetts, Amherst, and is a published art historian.
 She currently lives in Henderson, Nevada where she enjoys spending time with her husband and her canine companion, Kita.

 Board Secretary and Social Media Advisor

 When Julie was in eighth grade, she was voted "most likely to become an animal rights activist" in her graduation yearbook.
 Now, years later, she is a vegan and animal activist for more than six years and focuses on urging fellow animal activists to get involved in their local communities.
 As a descendent of former circus-owners, animal "trainers", and circus aerialists, Julie spends her days working for animal-free circuses and helping animals (ab)used for entertainment.

 Board Member and National Campaign Manager

 Rosemary has several years of robust experience leading grassroots advocacy efforts in the Carolinas.
 She founded an active and ever-growing vegan social/support/education organization and statewide animal rights group, and served on the board of her local farmed animal sanctuary.
 She also brings more than a decade of professional expertise in fundraising, event management, communications and non-profit marketing to her role at CWI.

-A 14-year vegan, Rosemary lives outside Asheville, NC with her companion cat Shasti.
+Rosemary lives outside Asheville, NC with her companion cat Shasti.

 Tony "the Aussie"